SvenBroeckling/phasesix-rulebook/published/advancement_en.md

-Over time, the character can gain experience and develop.
-This also happens on the basis of templates.
+The character gains experience over time and develops based on templates.

 ### Reputation

-Reputation represents how well known the character is.
-It is an indication of how likely it is that the character is known to the people he meets, as well as a value that says how much the character has experienced in his life.

-Reputation is recorded in the form *used/collected*.
-All reputation you ever got is behind the slash, all reputation you used to increase is in front of it.
-As long as the used reputation is lower than the collected one, templates can be bought for the difference.
+A character's reputation reflects their level of recognition and life experience.

+Reputation is divided into spent and earned reputation, which are separated by a slash.
+The reputation points earned are placed after the slash, while the reputation points used for promotion are placed before it.
+Character templates can be purchased for unused reputation points.

 #### Gaining reputation

-For successful adventures the character gets reputation.
-This is assigned by the game master and should be in the range of 5-10 for an adventure.
+The character earns reputation for completing successful adventures.

-Reputation can also be given directly for individual actions.
-For example, a successful action or scene in the game can lead to the game master directly awarding a certain amount of reputation.
+The game master awards reputation, typically between 5-10 points per adventure, but may also award reputation directly for individual actions.
+Successful actions or scenes in the game can result in the game master awarding a certain number of reputation points.

 ### Developing the character

-For the reputation gained, the player can buy templates from the areas of *character*, *interests*, *environment* and *talent* after each game session.
-It is not possible to add new templates from the areas of *occupation* and *education*.
+After each game session, the player can obtain templates from the categories of *character*, *interests*, *environment*, and *talent*.
+It is not possible to add new templates from the categories of *occupation* and *education*.

-This further development takes place after each game session, so it is also possible to add further templates to the character within an adventure.

-These templates are recorded exactly as in the character creation and the changes in the values are calculated directly on the character sheet.
+The character can be further developed during an adventure by adding additional templates.
+The templates are recorded in the same way as during character creation, and changes to the values are calculated directly on the character sheet.